Investing in Women Funding Program Grant Guidelines

 - Aboriginal and Torres Strait Islander women

-The grant program will fund projects according to stages of development.
-There are three categories of grant funding available for this grant round:
+TThe grant program will fund projects according to the three stages of development:

-Grant funding can only be used for expenses directly related to the delivery of your project.
+Grant funding can only be used for expenses directly related to the delivery of your project in NSW.

 You must clearly outline your proposed expenditure in your application and demonstrate how your project will demonstrate value for money.

-The Investing in Women funding program provides recipients with a one-year non-recurrent grant.
+The 2021 Investing in Women Funding Program provides recipients with a one-year non-recurrent grant.
 You must spend the funding and complete the project within 12 months of receiving grant monies.

 Funding is not available for the restricted uses outlined in the table below: